WhaiPkuKeyuhao/RL_LLM_Social_Simulation/README.md

 ## Evaluate the Simulation

-The simulation yields data in the duration and all of the generated data is stored under the directory data.
+The simulation yields data in the duration and all of the generated data is stored under the directory "./data".

 Change to the directory utils.

-The scripts in this directory generate all the images used for the evaluation.
+The scripts in this directory extract information from the raw data and produce formatted data for evaluation.

+The method and metrics used for the evaluation of simulation can be found under the directory "./validation".